Healthcare in Spain

-The healthcare system in Spain is generally of a high standard and combines both private and public facilities, with residents in possession of a Spanish social security number and the necessary documentation entitled to receive free or low-cost healthcare.
+The healthcare system in Spain is generally of a high standard and combines both private and public facilities.
+Residents in possession of a Spanish social security number and the necessary documentation are entitled to receive free or low-cost healthcare.

 Each of the country’s 17 regions takes individual responsibility for the implementation and execution of medical services within their respective area, so expats may find healthcare provision differs slightly depending on their location.

 Public hospitals provide much of the primary healthcare and emergency services that Spanish residents require.
 Staff are generally efficient and well educated, and hospitals often employ personnel who speak English or offer the services of interpreters.

 Public hospitals in Spain are well equipped.
 The downside is that the public sector has been known to suffer from staff shortfalls, and the waiting periods to see a specialist or have a procedure done can, in some cases, take months.

 To be able to use the public healthcare system (Sistema Nacional de Salud) expats would first need to get a social security card at the Social Security Treasury Office (Tesorería de la Seguridad Social).
 It is then necessary to obtain a medical card at their local clinic, which will give them the right to use the services of the nationwide public health network.

 Expats should note that a social security number can only be obtained if they have registered on the Empadronamiento, the municipal register.

 Non-residents, unfortunately, do not qualify to receive universal healthcare; however, there is a pay-in scheme for those who aren’t otherwise able to access state healthcare, called the Convenio Especial.

 Private healthcare in Spain

 Some expats prefer private healthcare in Spain in order to have access to more options for treatment and physicians, and to avoid the queues of the public health system.